A pale, volatile oil obtained by steam distillation of the gum (solidified resin) of the Elemi tree.

 It is stimulating to the skin so could be used as a tonic for the scalp.

-Elemi is It has been used since the Ancient Egyptians for anti-wrinkle eye care.
-It doesn’t naturally smell great, we know, so we often add just a few drops of something else like Frangipani or Rose to improve that because it is well worth using.
+Elemi has been used since Ancient Egyptian times for anti-wrinkle eye care.
+It doesn’t naturally smell great, we know, so we often add just a few drops of another oil such as Frangipani or Rose to improve the scent.

 Combine with Fragonia and Frankincense for deep meditation and inner work.

-Blend with Galbanum and Spikenard for around the eye creams and serums.
+Blend with Galbanum and Spikenard for eye creams and serums.

-None but in excess, it can be irritating to sensitive skin.
+None but it can be irritating to sensitive skin when used in excess.

 Traditional Aromatherapy Uses